TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Enemies Revenge system level for Fulton was fulton was 0 low, 1 blank, 2 high, now 0 blank 1 low 2 high.

 By design I try to keep the initial install to all regular game settings and only changed via infinite heavens in-game mod menu.
 All settings are reset to off on doing a FOB mission.
 But I suggest you play offline while the mod is installed.
-A future version of snakebite will allow easily toggling of mods.
+Snakebite mod manager allows easy toggling of mods.

 Disclaimers:
 ------------------------------